-Porcelain tile (Figure 13-2) is standard throughout the motorhome with the exception of the slide-out rooms which has Infinity Woven flooring.
+Porcelain tile (Figure 13-2) is standard throughout the motorhome except for the slideout rooms which have Infinity Woven flooring.
 For routine cleaning, sweeping or vacuuming the floor would be sufficient.
 If more thorough cleaning is warranted, the flooring can be cleaned with a damp mop and water.
 For more stubborn stains, a mixture of soap-free household cleaner (e.g., vinegar, ammonia, or comparable products) and water can be used.
 Do not saturate the floor surfaces with water, as this could damage the flooring substrate.
 Do not use any abrasives (cleansers, scouring pads, and the like) as they can scratch or mar the flooring surfaces and might cause damage to the flooring.
 If ceramic tile is chosen as an option, it may be cleaned more vigorously than the vinyl flooring.